joshuadanpeterson/typewriter.nvim/README.md

 - Keeps the cursor centered on the screen while you type or navigate.
 - Simple commands to enable, disable, and toggle the typewriter mode.
+- Integrates with ZenMode and True Zen for a seamless distraction-free environment.

 ## Installation